A Separate Peace: Plot summary

-Finny's "accident" inspires Gene to think more like his friend to become a better person, free of envy.
-The remainder of the story revolves around Gene's attempts to come to grips with who he is, why he shook the branch, and how he will proceed.
-Gene feels so guilty that he eventually tells Finny that he caused the fall.
-At first, Finny does not believe him, but then comes to feel extremely hurt.
+Finny's "accident" inspires Gene to think more like his friend and become a better person, free of envy.
+The rest of the story revolves around Gene's attempts to come to grips with who he is, why he shook the branch, and how he will proceed.
+Gene feels so guilty that he eventually tells Finny he caused the fall.
+At first, Finny does not believe Gene, but then comes to feel extremely hurt.

-World War II soon occupies the boys' time, with fellow student Brinker Hadley rallying the boys to help the war effort and Gene's quiet friend Leper Lepellier joining the Ski Troops, which leads to him getting discharged from the military under Section 8 for being unable to sleep during basic training.
+World War II soon occupies the boys' time, with fellow student Brinker Hadley rallying the boys to help the war effort.
+Gene's quiet friend Leper Lepellier joins the Ski Troops, but chooses to go AWOL after learning he is about to be discharged from the military under Section 8 for being unable to sleep and suffering hallucinations during basic training.
+Having a Section 8 discharge on his record would have rendered him unhireable in the eyes of the public, with Leper saying it would have him "screwed for life", and a dishonorable discharge would be better.

-During a meeting of the Golden Fleece Debating Society, Brinker sets up a show trial of sorts and, based upon his shaking of the branch, accuses Gene of trying to kill Finny.
+During a meeting of the Golden Fleece Debating Society, Brinker sets up a show trial of sorts and, based on Gene's shaking of the branch, accuses Gene of trying to kill Finny.
 Faced with the evidence, Finny leaves shamefully before Gene's deed is confirmed.
-On his way out, Finny falls down a flight of stairs, the same ones that Gene visited at the beginning of the novel, and again breaks the leg that he had shattered before.
-Finny at first dismisses Gene's attempts to apologize, but he soon realizes that the "accident" was impulsive and not premeditated or based on anger.
+On his way out, Finny falls down a flight of stairs (the same ones Gene visited at the beginning of the novel) and re-breaks his injured leg.
+Finny at first dismisses Gene's attempts to apologize, but soon realizes the "accident" was impulsive and not premeditated or based on anger.
 The two forgive each other.

-The next day, Finny dies during the operation to set the bone when bone marrow enters his bloodstream during the surgery.
+The next day, Finny dies during surgery to set the bone when bone marrow enters his bloodstream.

 After they graduate, Gene and Brinker enlist in the Navy and the Coast Guard.
 Gene observes that many people lash out at others to protect themselves from their own insecurities.
-The only person he knew who did not do that was Finny, the only person Gene knew to be truly honest, and the only person he knew never to have an internal war to fight.
+The only person he knew who did not do that was Finny, the only person Gene knew to be truly honest and the only person he knew never to have an internal war to fight.
 Back in the present, an older Gene muses on peace, war, and enemies.